DaveBenham/VenomModules/README.md

     - raw modulation input
     - rectified modulation input
     - modulation input offset by 5V
+- Feedback is pre level by default , with a context menu option to use post level feedback (FM-OP always uses post level feedback)
 - Envelope may be normal or inverted when applied to level, modulation depth, and/or feedback depth
 - Level, mod depth, and feedback depth knob values (optionally attenuated by envelope) are summed with independent CV inputs with attenuverters
 - The envelope (normal or inverted) is available as a separate output